williamsca/bargaining-upzone/paper/slides.md

 ---
 ## A model of residential land supply
 - municipality acts as **durable goods monopolist**
-- each extra unit **decreases** the price of all prior units
+- an extra unit **decreases** the price of all prior units
 - homeowners control **zoning**, demand compensation to allow more development
-- See [Fischel (2015)](https://www.google.com/books/edition/Zoning_Rules/rRIfswEACAAJ?hl=en) for a version with perfectly competitive municipalities and increasing marginal congestion costs
+- (See [Fischel (2015)](https://www.google.com/books/edition/Zoning_Rules/rRIfswEACAAJ?hl=en) for a version with perfectly competitive municipalities and increasing marginal congestion costs)

 ---